Start9Labs/documentation/source/user-manual/connecting.rst

 Tor
 ===

-Connecting to your Embassy over :ref:`tor` requires using a browser that supports *.onion* URLs.
+Connecting to your Embassy over :ref:`tor` requires using a browser that supports :code:`.onion` URLs.

 Currently, Tor is the default and our recommended approach for most users.
 It *just works*.
 The one drawback, however, is latency; onion-routed communications over Tor can be slow.
 For a lightning fast experience, you can connect to your Embassy over LAN (below), but this requires additional setup.